 “Why does the world need a Piano Day?
 For many reasons.
 But mostly, because it doesn’t hurt to celebrate the piano and everything around it: performers, composers, piano builders, tuners, movers and most important, the listener.” – Nils Frahm

-Piano Day is an annual worldwide celebration founded by a group of likeminded people around Berlin based composer Nils Frahm.
-In the same tradition as it’s inaugural launch in 2015, Piano Day takes place on the 88th day of the year - this year 28th March - because of the number of keys on the instrument being celebrated.
+Piano Day, a annual worldwide event founded by a group of likeminded people, takes place on the 88th day of the year – in 2017 it’s the 29th March – because of the number of keys on the instrument being celebrated.

 The aim of the day is to create a platform for piano related projects in order to promote the development of musical dimensions and to continue sharing the centuries-old joy of playing piano.
 Piano Day welcomes all kinds of piano lovers - young and old, amateur and professional, of any musical direction – to join in this years festivities.
 It is intended to be the most joyful of all holidays!

 The desire to celebrate this versatile instrument is growing greater than ever and we are happy to share this energy with you.
 Here is how you celebrate Piano Day 2017 on the 29th of March with us:

 Organise your own Piano Day Celebration!
 Send us details of your event via firstname.lastname@example.org and we will come back to you with further details.

 - London (UK) 13th Mar She said.so Performance Series — Shoreditch House Info

 - Tokyo (JPN) 23rd Mar Stefano Guzzetti, Ian Hawgood — Etruschi Info/Tickets